★★★★★

 Deep Vein Thrombosis (DVT)

 Deep Vein Thrombosis, also known as DVT, is a disorder caused by blood clotting in the veins of arms, legs, or calves, leading to decreased blood flow.
-Sitting for much or a longer period of time, no movement, lack of exercise, smoking, and other medical conditions are the major reasons for Deep Vein Thrombosis.
+Prolonged sitting, lack of movement, insufficient exercise, smoking, and certain medical conditions are common risk factors for DVT.
 The symptoms of DVT include:

 • Swelling in the affected area